-Indiana House Bill 1034, which became law July 1, 2013, provided Indiana residents direct access to physical therapy for up to 24 days.
+Indiana House Bill 1034, which became law on July 1, 2013, was the first law that provided Indiana patients direct access to physical therapy.
 On May 1, 2019, Governor Holcomb signed SB 586 into law.
-The new law went into effect on July 1, 2019.
-It permits Indiana patients to be evaluated and treated by a physical therapist for up to 42 calendar days without a referral from your provider (physician, podiatrist, psychologist, chiropractor, dentist, nurse practitioner, or physician assistant).
-After the 42-day period, the PT must obtain a referral from your authorized provider to continue patient treatment.
+This law superseded Bill 1034 and improved the direct access provisions.
+It went into effect on July 1, 2019.
+Under SB 586, you can now be evaluated and treated by a physical therapist for up to 42 calendar days without a referral from your provider (physician, podiatrist, psychologist, chiropractor, dentist, nurse practitioner, or physician assistant).
+After the 42-day period, the PT must obtain a referral from your authorized provider to continue your treatment.

 Direct access removes the previous barrier that required anyone needing physical therapy to get a referral or doctor’s order before being evaluated and treated by a physical therapist.
 Now, you can go directly to a physical therapist to get the care you need without the long wait times and unnecessary out-of-pocket expenses at a doctor’s office just to get a referral for physical therapy.
 According to the American Physical Therapy Association (APTA), an analysis of Blue Cross-Blue Shield claims showed that total paid claims for physician referral visits to physical therapy was 123% higher than the paid claims for direct access.
 Additionally, physician referrals were 65% longer, resulting in 60% more office visits than direct access visits with a physical therapist.

-There are a number of benefits that come from Direct Access.
+There are a number of other benefits that come from Direct Access including:

-- This will give you much quicker access to the treatment you deserve.
+- Much quicker access to the treatment you need and deserve.

-- While each patient case is different, clinical research shows that Direct Access should save you money.
+- Cost savings – while each patient case is different, clinical research shows that Direct Access typically saves you money.

-- Physical therapy visits last at least 60 minutes so your condition is thoroughly evaluated.
+- Thorough evaluation – physical therapy visits last 60 minutes so your condition is thoroughly evaluated.

-- Seeing a physical therapist first, in many cases, will result in fewer overall treatment sessions.
+- Fewer overall treatment sessions – in many cases, seeing a physical therapist first, will result in fewer overall treatment sessions.